“We are not a team because we work together. We are a team because we respect, trust and care for each other.” -Vala Afsar

 So, go forth and motivate and inspire your team!

 If you want to apply some of the suggestions – go slowly.
 Take one or two of the suggestions and try them.
 Give it some time for the employees to respond as changes won’t appear overnight.
-If you are concerned about how to implement one of the suggestions, see the note below about Joe Willis’s Supervisory Academy Roundtable on this very topic.
-He will be able to assist you in implementing these suggestions.
+If you are concerned about how to implement one of the suggestions, give us a call at Invista Performance Solutions.
+We would love to assist you in implementing these suggestions.